 Our customer, the city of Los Angeles, uses an Azure database for their backend, which we will integrate into our web application.
 Our web application will include a page to display our data.
 The data to be displayed includes images received from the rover, longitude and longitude slope data, Global Positioning System (GPS) data as well as the image name and date when what image was taken.
-The web application will have the ability to iterate through the image with a previous button, next button and an auto button.
-The auto button will iterate through the image's automation with each image showing for 2 seconds.
+The web application will have the ability to iterate through the image with a previous button and next button.
 The user will be able to pan the image and zoom in and out of the image.
-The web application will have a function to search through the database of pictures by the images name or coordinate which the image was taken from.
 The web application will have additional pages which will describe the purpose of our project, the overall description, the environment where our project was worked on and the algorithms used in this project.